harshil30401/KelpAssignment/README.md

 You can download the code or clone this project in your text editor.

-To clone this project, please ensure you have git installed and type the following code: git clone 'https://github.com/harshil30401/KelpAssignment2022.git'
+To clone this project, please ensure you have git installed and type the following code:

+git clone 'https://github.com/harshil30401/KelpAssignment2022.git'

+Please make sure that you have the "KelpAssignment" package inside a new folder and you open that new folder

+  -"New Folder"  <-- Open This folder in your text editor.
+    -KelpAssignment
+      -Logic.java
+      -Main.java
+      -OptionMenu.java

 Here's the Planning of the Assignment.